dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/index.md

 - Create a new <xref:System.Windows.Controls.ControlTemplate> for the control.

 ### Changing a Control's Property Value
  Many controls have properties that allow you to change how the control appears, such as the <xref:System.Windows.Controls.Control.Background%2A> of a <xref:System.Windows.Controls.Button>.
-You can set the value properties in both [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] and code.
-The following example sets the <xref:System.Windows.Controls.Control.Background%2A>, <xref:System.Windows.Controls.Control.FontSize%2A>, and <xref:System.Windows.Controls.Control.FontWeight%2A> properties on a <xref:System.Windows.Controls.Button> in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+You can set the value properties in both XAML and code.
+The following example sets the <xref:System.Windows.Controls.Control.Background%2A>, <xref:System.Windows.Controls.Control.FontSize%2A>, and <xref:System.Windows.Controls.Control.FontWeight%2A> properties on a <xref:System.Windows.Controls.Button> in XAML.

  [!code-xaml[ControlsOverview#3](~/samples/snippets/csharp/VS_Snippets_Wpf/ControlsOverview/CSharp/AppInCode.xaml#3)]